 The Sigma 8mm f/3.5 EX DG is an 8mm prime fisheye lens designed by Sigma.
 This prime lens offers an angle of view of 180 degrees.
 This is a well-made lens weighing about 400 grams.

 The lens consists of 11 elements and 6 groups.
 These elements include one SLD glass element that is responsible for suppressing chromatic aberrations.

-The lens comes in three different mounts – Nikon F mount, Canon EF mount, and the Sigma SA mount.
+The lens comes in three different mounts – the Nikon F mount, the Canon EF mount, and the Sigma SA mount.